nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Locating persons by name: `find`

 Finds persons that match the query.
-Supports gender, NRIC and name.

 Format: `find KEYWORD [MORE_KEYWORDS]`